isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     for (string s : vs) // ...

 This will copy each elements of `vs` into `s`.
-Better
+Better:

     for (string& s : vs) // ...

+Better still, if the loop variable isn't modified or copied:

+    for (const string& s : vs) // ...

 ##### Enforcement

-Look at loops, if a traditional loop just looks at each element of a sequence, and there are no side-effects on what it does with the elements, rewrite the loop to a for loop.
+Look at loops, if a traditional loop just looks at each element of a sequence, and there are no side-effects on what it does with the elements, rewrite the loop to a ranged-for loop.

-### <a name="Res-for-while"></a> ES.72: Prefer a `for`-statement to a `while`-statement when there is an obvious loop variable
+### <a name="Res-for-while"></a>ES.72: Prefer a `for`-statement to a `while`-statement when there is an obvious loop variable

 ##### Reason